This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Which bird has the quickest top speed?

-What is the largest bird of prey in Pennsylvania?
+What birds of prey are in Pennsylvania?

 Did I see a hawk or a falcon?